Faculty Guidelines for Using Turnitin

 Notice to Students

-The UMUC license with Turnitin also specifies that students retain copyright to their submitted assignments and that the assignments will be stored only for the duration of UMUC's contract with Turnitin and solely for the purpose of using such papers as source material to prevent plagiarism of such papers.
+The UMGC license with Turnitin also specifies that students retain copyright to their submitted assignments and that the assignments will be stored only for the duration of UMGC's contract with Turnitin and solely for the purpose of using such papers as source material to prevent plagiarism of such papers.

 The University has a license agreement with Turnitin, an educational tool that helps prevent or identify plagiarism from Internet resources.
-The instructor may use the service in the UMUC class by requiring students to submit assignments electronically to Turnitin, by submitting assignments on their behalf, or by providing the option for students to submit their work to Turnitin and check their work for originality.
+The instructor may use the service in the UMGC class by using the integrated version of Turnitin that is embedded directly in assignment folders in the LEO Classroom.
 The Turnitin Originality Report will indicate the amount of original text in the students' work and whether all material that was quoted, paraphrased, summarized, or used from another source was cited as appropriate.

-If the student or the instructor submits all or part of an assignment to the Turnitin service, Turnitin will ordinarily store that assignment in its database.
+If Turnitin is enabled in any given assignment in the LEO Classroom, Turnitin will ordinarily store that assignment in its database.
 The assignment will be checked to see if there is any match between that work and other material stored in Turnitin's database.
 If the student objects to long-term storage of their work in the Turnitin database, the student must let the instructor know no later than two weeks after the start of the class so that the instructor can make appropriate arrangements.
-The student has three options regarding the assignment being stored in the Turnitin database.
-One, if the student does nothing then the assignment will be stored in the Turnitin database for the duration of UMUC's contract with Turnitin.
+The student has two options regarding the assignment being stored in the Turnitin database.
+One, if the student does nothing then the assignment will be stored in the Turnitin database for the duration of UMGC's contract with Turnitin.
 Two, the student can ask the instructor to have Turnitin store the assignment only for the duration of the semester or term, then have the assignment deleted from the Turnitin database once the class is over.
-Three, the student can ask the instructor to change the Turnitin settings so that the assignment is not stored in the Turnitin database at any time.

 Use of Other Services in Evaluating Student Plagiarism

 Use of Internet services to evaluate plagiarism should be conducted only through the license agreement selected and authorized by the University.
-Please do not submit papers prepared by UMUC students to other plagiarism service providers not approved of by UMGC.
+Please do not submit papers prepared by UMGC students to other plagiarism service providers not approved of by UMGC.
 If you have any questions, please email firstname.lastname@example.org.